10:16, HD Video, wood benches, 2016

 During the Japanese occupation of Korea (1910-1945) Koreans were ordered to give up their Korean names and adopt Japanese style names as part of the colonial policy of cultural assimilation.

-I asked my grandmother, Young Ae Sun, who grew up in Korea under Japanese occupation if she had a Japanese name growing.
+I asked my grandmother, Young Ae Sun, who grew up in Korea under Japanese occupation if she had a Japanese name growing up.
 She was 87 years old when I sat with her and at the time was suffering from dementia and a stroke that limited her mobility.